MicBrain/Graph-API/README.md

 ### Introduction

    **"[Graph API] [website]"** is a standard Java library that provides various methods and classes that helps users to implement graphs.
 In this package we cover the basics of [Graph Theory] [website1] by providing useful helper functions and important algorithms.
 Keep reading this guide to learn more about the different operations that can be performed using the API.
 "Graph API" has a very practical functionallity and it is very easy to use it in different applications.
-In this library we triend to combine all essential ideas of Graph Theory so all the users can easily implement their applications using this API.
+In this library we tried to combine all essential ideas of Graph Theory so all the users can easily implement their applications using this API.

    This package represents a general unlabeled graph whose vertices are denoted by positive integers.
 A graph may be directed or undirected.
 For an undirected graph, outgoing and incoming edges are the same.
 Graphs may have self edges, but no multi-edges (edges with the same end points).
 Edges in a Graph are ordered by the sequence in which they were added.